nayere6342/apcsa-freedom-project/blog/entry01.md

 ### **Design Process:**

 The first thing that happens is creating a class that handles GUI.
 In this case using `tkinter` _`Tk()` for short_ in `window = Tk()`.
 After that, I have to give the window a name here this window's name is _"new pygame window"_ which has a fixed size so that the user can't control the window size by `window.title("new pygame window"), window.resizable(False, False)`.
-Once that is all done, the score is set to a value `0` then displayed onto the screen.
+Once that is all done, the score is set to a value `0` then displayed onto the screen using `label = Label(window, text="Score:{}".format(score))`.

 ### **Challenges & Takeaways:**

-* One challenge that I got from this was that
+* One challenge that I got from this was that I issues installing `pip` onto my computer, the thing that help was getting `pip3` which is the updated version of `pip`

-*
+* Other challenge I faced was that I had issues following the official documents by `pygame` itself

-*
+* A takeaway I got from this was that I should really start watching more and more videos about `pygame` to really understand how to work with it.

-*
+* Last takeaway I got from this was that I need to tinker with `pygame` to help me to understand how to use it.

 ---